odennav/elk-centralized-syslog-system/README.md

-# ELK Centralized Logging System
+# Elasticsearch Centralized Logging System

 The ELK stack consists of Elasticsearch, Logstash, and Kibana.